bugladen/NadekoBot/docs/guides/Docker Guide.md

 - create the nadeko's directory
 - download the [docker-compose.yml](https://raw.githubusercontent.com/Kwoth/NadekoBot/1.9/docker-compose.yml) that describe how to run the containers
-- edit the docker-compose.yml from developer configuration to end-user configuration
+- convert the docker-compose.yml from developer configuration to end-user configuration
 - edit the docker-compose.yml to specify full path instead of relative path
 - create and start the containers